solidjs/solid/documentation/api.md

 Ensures that all notification of updates within the block happen at the same time to prevent unnecessary recalculation.
 Solid State's setState method and computations(useEffect, useMemo) automatically wrap their code in a batch.

 ### `on(...args, (value, prevValue, prevResult) => result): (prev) => value`

 `on` is designed to be passed into a computation to make its deps explicit.
-If more than one dep is passed value and prevValue are arrays.
+If more than one dep is passed, value and prevValue are arrays.

 ### `onError((err: any) => <code>)`

-Registers a error handler method that executes when child context errors.
+Registers an error handler method that executes when child context errors.
 Only nearest context error handlers execute.
 Rethrow to trigger up the line.

 ### `createMutable(initValue): state`